jiho/atlasr/README.md

 If you want to work in the `atlasr` directory directly, keeping the code and the data together, you can even use the shortcut `Tools > Set Working Directory >  To Source File Location` in RStudio, which saves you from having to browse through your computer.

-You can now close the `get_functions.R` file.
+You can now close the `initialize.R` file.

 ### Run an analysis

 In the console, type the command to run your analysis.
-If the environmental database is not yet present (in the `env_data` directory), it will be downloaded.

 For example, to run a BRT model using the automatic graphical interface, type

 	do.brt()